CorndelWithSoftwire/DevOps-Course-Workshop-Module-05/during_the_workshop.md

 ### 03: Refactor and improve!
 The Dockerfiles and bash script we've provided you aren't as good as they could be.
 Spend a little time trying to improve them before moving onto the next exercise.

-To get started, take a look at docker's official [best practices guide for writing Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).
+To get started, take a look at Docker's official [best practices guide for writing Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).

 ## Part 5: Docker Compose
 In the previous section we ended up constructing some reasonably long command line statements to build, configure and run our containers.
 This is error prone and doesn't scale well; consider how fiddly it was with just two containers!

 Fortunately there are tools that can help us automate these processes.
 We are going to use one called Docker Compose.
 You may already have this installed.
-Check by runing `docker-compose --version` in your shell.
+Check by running `docker-compose --version` in your shell.
 (If not, you can find installation instructions [here](https://docs.docker.com/compose/install/)).

 To use docker compose you create a YAML file called `docker-compose.yml` that describes the **services** you want; how to build them; and what volumes, ports and other settings you want to run them with.
 (For the purposes of this exercise you can consider services to be synonymous with containers.)